Juliano Mer-Khamis: Theatre interest, travel and return

 On his release from the stockade, he enrolled in acting school, and discovered his abilities in that field.
 He made an appearance in The Little Drummer Girl, a film which deals with Palestinian terrorism.

 In 1987 he spent a year in the Philippines, consuming hallucinogenic mushrooms and talking to monkeys.
 It was there that he felt, according to a later declaration, that he had shaken off all identities.
 On his return, he lived as a beachcomber in Tel Aviv.
 He protested against Israel's response to the First Intifada by stripping himself and walking about covered in fake blood.
 Mishmish Or, an Israeli Jew of Turkish paternal and Egyptian maternal descent, picked him up off the sidewalks and gave him shelter.
 The two would eventually have a daughter together, Milay.
 In the meantime his mother Arna set up a children's center to teach over 1500 children in the Jenin camp and asked her son to join her there to teach drama therapy.

-When the Al-Aqsa Intifada broke out, two of his former students, Yusuf Sweitat and Nidal al-Jabali, became suicide bombers in October 2001 at Hadera.
+When the Second Intifada broke out, two of his former students, Yusuf Sweitat and Nidal al-Jabali, became suicide bombers in October 2001 at Hadera.
 Two weeks earlier, a girl whom Sweitat had salvaged from a school classroom that had just been bombed by the IDF died as he carried her to the hospital.
 Hearing the news, Mer-Khamis returned to Jenin a month after the Battle of Jenin had begun.
 His host was a former student, Ala’a Sabbagh, then aged 22, leader of Jenin's Al-Aqsa Martyrs Brigade, and he spent several months on patrol with men on Israel's hit list, and in hideouts, with Sabbagh and Zakaria Zubeidi, whose mother had been killed in April 2002 by an Israeli sniper who perhaps mistook her for her son Tata, who was also subsequently shot dead an hour later.
 He made a film on the period, Arna's Children, released in 2004.

 Outside of the theater he devoted himself to allaying everyday problems: driving pregnant women to Israeli hospitals, or Jenin's children to Haifa's beaches, or providing medicines and food.

 In a 2009 interview with Israel Army Radio, Mer-Khamis said of his background: "I am 100 percent Palestinian and 100 percent Jewish."

 Mer-Khamis was married to Jenny Nyman, a Finnish activist he met in Haifa in May 2006.
 They had a son, Jay, and were expecting the birth of twins at the time of his death.

 The theater he founded thrives, under the general management of Swedish-Israeli Jonathan Stanczyk, with actor Nabil al-Raee as artistic director.